AdobeDocs/graphql-mesh-gateway/src/pages/reference/handlers/openapi.md

 ## Config API Reference

--  `source` (type: `Any`, required) - A pointer to your API source - could be a local file, remote file or url endpoint
+-  `source` (type: `Any`, required) - A pointer to your API source - could be a local file, remote file, or url endpoint
 -  `sourceFormat` (type: `String (json | yaml)`) - Format of the source file
 -  `operationHeaders` (type: `JSON`) - JSON object representing the Headers to add to the runtime of the API calls
 -  `schemaHeaders` (type: `JSON`) - If you are using a remote URL endpoint to fetch your schema, you can set headers for the HTTP request to fetch your schema.
--  `baseUrl` (type: `String`) - Specifies the URL on which all paths will be based on.
+-  `baseUrl` (type: `String`) - Specifies the URL that all paths will be based on.
 Overrides the server object in the OAS.
 -  `qs` (type: `JSON`) - JSON object representing the query search parameters to add to the API calls
 -  `includeHttpDetails` (type: `Boolean`) - Include HTTP Response details to the result object